lfmunoz/documents/books/Logic/Induction.md

 We abstract away natural numbers for a different object, call it P(n) but this new object has this same induction property as the natural numbers.

+Definition: The principle of mathematical induction(statement form) consists of all statements in the form

+$$[ P(1) \land \forall n  ( P(n) \implies P(n+1) ) ] \implies \forall n P(n)$$

+where P(n) is any statement containing a free natural number variable n.

+If you can get to the first step and you can always take one more step, then you can go as high as you want.

+P is true for a particular number 1.
+P is

+People sometimes are surprised by teh fact that, in an inductin proof, you get to assume P(n), which is very similiar to what you are trying to prove.
+But note that the statement to be proved is $\forall n P(n)$, whereas the induction hypthosesis is just P(n).

+If you can get to the first step of the ladder and you can always take one more step, then you can go as high as you want.

+To this the quantified statement  $\forall n P(n) \implies P(n+1)$ it suffices to prove the unquantified implication.
+This will usually be proved by condtional proof, which means the induction step starts with assuming P(n).

+You assume P(n)  and that leads to a proof of \forall n P(n)